Student Senate Constitution

 2. In order to insure equitable disbursal of scholarship funds, the Scholarship Committee shall be populated by one Senator

-drawn from each Lubbock School (School of Medicine, School of Allied Health Sciences, School of Nursing, School of
+drawn from each Lubbock School (School of Medicine, School of Health Professions, School of Nursing, School of

 Pharmacy, Graduate School of Biomedical Sciences).